 Accounting, M.S.

-Accounting is the means by which a company or organization communicates its financial information.
-It is for this reason many call it the "language of business."
-Individuals who are fluent in this language are valuable contributors to the business world, which is perhaps why accounting is one of the most popular majors among college students.
-An accounting major who earns a bachelor's or graduate degree has a variety of career options from which to choose after graduation.
+Accounting serves as the primary means by which a company or organization communicates its financial information, often referred to as the "language of business."
+Individuals who are proficient in this language are vital contributors to the business world, making accounting one of the most sought-after majors among college students.
+An accounting major who earns a bachelor’s or graduate degree can explore a variety of career paths after graduation, including roles such as public accountant, corporate accountant, auditor, fraud examiner, or financial analyst.

 ADMISSION REQUIREMENTS